The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 # How to Handle Movement

 As WHM’s actual rotation is extremely simple, the only challenge to maintaining it will be forced movement sections during actual fights.
-Here’s an overview of your most common movement choices.
+Here is an overview of your most common movement choices.

 ### Slidecasting and Prepositioning

 Glare has a base 2.5s recast but a 1.5s cast time, meaning you have over 1s to move with every Glare without clipping your next GCD, accounting for the fact that you can start moving before the 1.5s mark.
 As you will spend the majority of your time casting Glares, learning how to move in the window between Glares is critical to maintaining casting uptime.
 A lot of mechanics will require you to move quite far, but very rarely will they require you to cover that distance instantly.
 Use your Glare slidecast windows to slowly move towards your destination instead of sitting in one place and panic moving at the last second, which can lead to lots of dropped casts.
-If you’re unsure of when you can safely start slidecasting, you can drag any Emote action on your hotbar and watch for when it lights up - that indicates the timing to begin moving without interrupting your cast.
+If you are unsure of when you can safely start slidecasting, you can drag any Emote action on your hotbar and watch for when it lights up - that indicates the timing to begin moving without interrupting your cast.

 Sprint also extends how much distance you can cover with slidecasting quite significantly.
 Since we have a free weave window with every Glare, you should use sprint proactively to aid with slidecasting if needed.